wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 parent
 ^^^^^^

 It is used to link a subordinate decoder to its parent.
-A parent decoder can have multiple child decoders, but take into account that a child decoder cannot be a parent.
-It is possible to create what we call `sibling decoders <https://wazuh.com/blog/sibling-decoders-flexible-extraction-of-information/>`_, which are a great aid in extracting an unknown amount of information.
+A parent decoder can have many child decoders but take into account that a child decoder cannot be a parent.
+It is possible to create what we call `sibling decoders <sibling-decoders.html>`_, which is a handy decoding strategy to handle dynamic logs.

 +--------------------+------------------+